Residential Real Estate

 Note: To get an accurate price point for your property, contact me.
 Coldwell Banker’s big data technology capabilities will put you at an advantage.
 Plus, we can now tell you where people are moving into your area from and market to that area directly.
 Houses priced and marketed accurately sell fast, especially with a real estate industry veteran and local expert helping you navigate the process.

-This section will focus on “Why” it is happening
+“Why” it is happening

 New Jersey’s Economic Drivers: